pszynk/csxlock/README.md

 Simple screen locker utility for X, fork of sxlock which is based on sflock, which is based on slock.
 Warning: suid needed to lock console!
 SUID can be disabled (tty locking will not be working).

-Thanks to Jakub Klinkovský for pure code!
+Thanks to Jakub Klinkovský and Safronov Kirll for pure code!

 Features